gstlearn/gstlearn/README.md

 --------------------------------------------------
 ```

-You may be interested in the citation file [gstlearn.bib](https://soft.mines-paristech.fr/cran/gstlearn.bib
+You may be interested in the citation file [gstlearn.bib](https://soft.mines-paristech.fr/cran/gstlearn.bib)

+Report a bug or contact us: [gstlearn@groupes.mines-paristech.fr](mailto:gstlearn@groupes.mines-paristech.fr)

 ## Requirements